-If your financial circumstances have changed as a result of the Coronavirus, you may need to contact the DWP or the local authority Housing and Council Tax Benefit Service in your area for advice in relation to any support you may now be entitled to.
+If your financial circumstances have changed as a result of the Covid-19, you may need to contact the Department for Work and Pensions or your local authority Housing and Council Tax Benefit Service, for advice in relation to any support you may now be entitled to.

 We cannot change the timing of the ‘rent free weeks’ but will give you advice around your payment arrangements and look to reach a mutually acceptable agreement that you are able to keep.